 Securing a bed can take from a few hours to several weeks depending on factors including:

-- When a receiving bed becomes available, the travel insurance provider schedules the appropriate mode of transportation based on care needs which could include: air ambulance, commercial flight with escort, ground ambulance etc. The provider will continue to monitor the repatriation every step of the way until the patient is settled in at the receiving hospital in Canada or home.
+- When a receiving bed becomes available, the travel insurance provider schedules the appropriate mode of transportation based on care needs which could include: air ambulance, commercial flight with escort, ground ambulance etc. The provider will continue to monitor the repatriation every step of the way until the patient is settled in at the receiving hospital in Canada.

 Throughout the repatriation process, the patient’s well-being is the first priority.
 As such, patients are only transported when both the treating physician and the travel insurance provider’s medical team have fully confirmed that the patient is stable enough to travel, and a receiving physician and bed at an appropriate facility within their catchment area in Canada have been arranged.

 Even after seeing the world, most travellers agree that there’s no place like home.
-If they experience a travel emergency and need to return early, it’s comforting to know that medical transportation and repatriation insurance benefits can help return them to familiar surroundings and put them well on the road to recovery.
+It's comforting to know that medical transportation and repatriation insurance benefits can help if you experience a travel emergency and need to return early.
+These benefits can help return you to familiar surroundings and put you well on the road to recovery.